EdmundBenedict/lordcephei.github.io/pages/cl_general.md

      Choose <b>orbital-list</b> from the orbitals you want to select out of the Table.

      This list can sometimes be rather long and complex.
-To accomodate this, there are simple enchancements to the standard <A href="Integer-list-syntax.html">integer-list syntax</A>.
+To accomodate this, there are simple enchancements to the standard [integer list syntax](/docs/misc/integerlists/).
-     See below and in the <A href="ASAtutorial.html#section3">this section</A> of ASA tutorial for further description of how the bands were generated for Co shown above.

      _Note:_{: style="color: red"} **tbe**{: style="color: blue"} does not yet have this capability.
 ^